Tristangva/Search-Engine/README.txt

 Contact: tristanwhite@my.unt.edu tristanwhite.gva@gmail.com Canvas

 NOTE: This program was created with CLION which is free with a .edu email
+      This project was also how it apeared when I turned it in as my final project for UNT CSCE 4200 in Fall 2020.
+      Querry search does not work

 To run:
 Put all files in zip in a directory.
 Keep folders in zip in folders and put them in dir.